devgeniem/wp-redis-group-cache/README.md

 ## Excluding custom or including default groups to caching

 The Redis dropin automatically caches all data stored with WordPress Object Cache into Redis.
-If you want to modify which groups are stored you can use the two filters `geniem/cache/no_group_cache/blacklist` and `geniem/cache/no_group_cache`
+If you want to modify which groups are stored you can use the two filters `geniem/cache/no_group_cache/blacklist` and `geniem/cache/no_group_cache`.

 ### Modifying the blacklist
-If you want to include some default groups like `acf` or `transient` or exclude custom ones for example from plugins that use it you can use the `geniem/cache/no_group_cache/blacklist` filter to modify an array of blacklisted groups.
+If you want to include some default groups like `acf` or `transient` or exclude custom ones for example from plugins that use it, you can use the `geniem/cache/no_group_cache/blacklist` filter to modify an array of blacklisted groups.
 ```php
 function group_cache_blacklist( array $groups ) : array {
 	$groups[] = 'customgroup';